-In this session, Healthcare IT News Editor-in-Chief Tom Sullivan sits down with Darren Lacey, CISO of Johns Hopkins University and Johns Hopkins Medicine, and discusses Lacey’s top 3 priorities for the coming year, which are: Pentesting, end-point security, and vendor management.
+In this session, Healthcare IT News Editor-in-Chief Tom Sullivan sits down with Dan Bowden, CISO of Sentara Health, and discusses three key areas of importance: Pentesting, end-point security, and vendor management.

 Third parties — whether traditional vendors, business partners or inter-affiliates — deliver important services that help healthcare organizations meet their business and clinical goals.
 But the convenience and flexibility of outsourcing third party services comes with significant cyber risks, including regulatory penalties for vendor related incidents.

 To mitigate this risk, more and more security leader are turning to 3rd-party assurance programs.
 A sound third-party program can give you the peace of mind that the data and systems you entrust to third parties are maintained in a secure and complaint manner.

 In this session, you learn how a third-party assurance plan can strengthen your security posture, and how to evaluate assurance programs and choose the one that best meets your needs.

 A successful cyber security strategy is one that is embraced and supported throughout the organization- it’s not just about technology!
 This session identifies the key components of a cyber security strategy including both operational and technical components as well as approaches for plan monitoring, security controls, metrics and breach practices.